Hi guys!

 Instructions

-- Spread beansprouts on bottom of the shallow large pot.
+- Spread beansprouts on the bottom of the shallow large pot.
 Arrange the vegetables in the pot.

-- In a mixing bowl, combine garlic, gochugaru, fish sauce, soy sauce and plum extract.
-Thin it out with 1 cup of chicken stock and pour over to the pot.
-Pour rest of the chicken stock to the pot and cover with a lid.
+- In a mixing bowl, combine garlic, gochugaru, yondu, soy sauce, and plum extract.
+Thin it out with 1 cup of vegetable stock and pour it over the pot.
+Pour the rest of the vegetable stock into the pot and cover with a lid.

-- Bring it to boil over medium to medium high heat and when it starts simmer then increase heat to high and bring it to hard boil.
-Keep boiling for 5 minutes or until dumplings are fully cooked and vegetables are soften.
+- Bring it to a boil over medium to medium-high heat and when it starts to simmer then increase heat to high and bring it to hard boil.
+Keep boiling for 5 minutes or until dumplings are fully cooked and vegetables are softened.
 It’s ready to eat!
 Enjoy!

 Is there a substitute for the plum extract?